-I should also mention that unfortunately we were unable to salvage the old backsplash tiles (which I loved) but were able to pick up these simple 4" x 16" white subway tiles for a good price.
+Unfortunately we were unable to salvage the old backsplash tiles (which I loved) but we found these simple 4" x 16" white subway tiles for a good price.

-Press the link here to see how made the Suspended Clothes Drying Rod pictured below.
+Press the link here to see how we made the Suspended Clothes Drying Rod pictured below.

 I wish I would have had The Redesign Toolkit: A DIY Guide To Budget Friendly Interior Design book the first time we designed this space.
 Having the helpful worksheets at the end of each chapter really helped zone in on what items were most important in this space from layout, lighting, color, storage, and the list goes on.